IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__setattr__` method is a special method that is called when an attribute is assigned to an object.
 This method can be used to define custom behavior for attribute assignment, such as validating the value, or performing additional actions when an attribute is set.
 The `__setattr__` method is called for all attribute assignments on the object, including assignments to the attributes created in `__init__` method or any other method.
 To avoid an infinite loop, you should use the `super().__setattr__(name, value)` to set the value of the attribute instead of self.x = y.

-### How do you use the "getattribute" method to define custom behavior for attribute access?
+### Q: How do you use the "getattribute" method to define custom behavior for attribute access?

 In Python, the `__getattribute__` method is a special method that is called when an attribute is accessed on an object.
 This method can be used to define custom behavior for attribute access, such as logging access to an attribute, or performing additional calculations when an attribute is accessed.